ConfederacyOfGaia/Gaia/magic.md

 Most villages have merchants that will carry magic trinkets and potions, although there are a lot of charlatains out there.
 A druid or mage of 2nd level or higher will be able to detect if an item is legitimately enchanted or not.

+### 0-level Magic Items

+The tables at http://www.lordbyng.net/inspiration/tables.php provide some really interesting properties for magical weapons, armor, and trinkets.
+These items have limited practical utility and are mostly for flavor.

 ### Magic Items Available from Merchants

 * Potion or salve of healing ($HD = the character's HD)